About laparoscopic hysterectomy

 During the operation [heavily edited]

 We empty your bladder using a catheter (tube).
-We may examine your vagina.

 We make a small cut on or near your belly button and several small cuts on your abdomen.
 We use these small cuts to insert ports (tubes) and instruments so that we can perform the operation.

-We may need to insert instruments through your vagina.
+• Insert instruments through your vagina.
 We may need to make a cut around your cervix.

 We may need to remove your ovaries, even if this was not originally planned.
 We will discuss this possibility with you before the operation.